Two-directional simultaneous inference for high-dimensional models: Theoretical properties

 \begin{Rem} It is worth to be noted that Theorem \ref{th:multitestBH} automatically produces an combined p-values except of giving a decision of rejection or acceptance.
 In particular, we denote the BH-correction p-values to $\{\wh p^{adj}_{l,\max}, l=1,\cdots, L\}$, then the final combined p-value is $\wh p^{adj}_{\max}=\min_l \wh p^{adj}_{l,\max}$.
 If $\wh p^{adj}_{\max}< \alpha$, then we reject the null hypothesis. \end{Rem}

-Similarly, we can obtain multi-split version and related theoretical properties for testing $\tilde H_{0,G^{no}}$, named by ToMin$(L)$.
-With multiple splits, each individual can be used for both Stages I and II if $L$ is sufficiently large; thus, the data are utilized more {efficiently}.
-Although ToMax$(L)$ with $L>1$ is a conservative method, the extensive simulation studies in Section \ref{sec:simu} show that ToMax$(L)$ has higher power than ToMax by choosing a proper $L$.
-Thus, we recommend using ToMax$(L)$ with 8--15 splitting times in practice to have a higher power according to our simulation studies.
+Similarly, we can obtain multi-split version and related theoretical properties for testing $\tilde H_{0,G^{no}}$, named by ToMin$(L)$. {ToMax(L)/ToMin(L) with $L > 1$ is a conservative method in the sense that it controls the Type I error to not exceed the nominal level $\alpha$ rather than equal to $\alpha$.
+However, with multiple splits, each individual can be used for both Stages I and II if $L$ is sufficiently large; thus, the data are utilized more efficiently and the power of ToMax$(L)$/ToMin$(L)$ increases with increasing $L$, which is confirmed by our extensive simulation studies for high-dimensional sparse regression models, sparse latent factor models, and high-dimensional mean models in Section 6 and Supplementary Materials.
+However, when $L$ is sufficiently large, sufficient information has been used such that continually increasing $L$ cannot improve the power.
+Hence, in practice, we can choose a larger $L$ so that a stable conclusion can be obtained based on the resulting $p$-value.}